 Don't Lose the "Human Factor"

 Although the cloud is making staffing more automated: however you define your need, whether it be gig, temp, long-term, short-term, direct - you need the “human factor.”
 You need a relationship.
 Structured partnerships and alignment on projects is critical to the successful outcome of the task or assignment.
 Just because the job search can become more automated, doesn't mean they don't still need a dedicated 1:1 resource.
 A resource remains valuable even when we move towards a "cloud" approach to fulfillment.

 The End of Recruiters?

 Many are fearing that one day recruiters will no longer be “needed.”
 I beg to differ.
 As technology demands increase, it’s up to us to maintain our relationships with our partners and candidates by having a real-life conversations.
-Hiring in Life Sciences may get trickier by the day, but one thing is for sure - Having a "human touch" approach to staffing, combined with the understanding of the need to adapt to ongoing technological changes like the Human Cloud, will make for a better candidate experience overall.
+Hiring in Life Sciences may get trickier by the day, but one thing is for sure - Having a "human touch" approach to staffing remains critical.
+Coupling this with the understanding of the need to adapt to ongoing technological changes like the Human Cloud, will make for a better candidate experience overall.